PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 1. Copy the completed `ClangHw2.cpp` file from your `$LLVM_HOME/clang/tools/clang-hw2/` directory to the project's `src` folder.
 2. Complete the write-up in [outputs/AST.txt](outputs/AST.txt).
-3. Copy the executable `clang-hw2` from your `$LLVM_HOME/build/bin` directory to the project's `outputs` directory.
-4. Commit your code.
+3. Commit your code.
-5. Push the code to the master branch.
+4. Push the code to the master branch.

 ## Piazza
 If you have any questions about this programming assignment, please post them in the Piazza forum for the course, and an instructor will reply to them as soon as possible.
 Any updates to the assignment itself will be available in Piazza.